-Prerequisite: Introduction to Two-Dimensional Art; Introduction to Three-Dimensional Art as mixed media, watercolor, oil, and acrylics as well as techniques such as stippling, gouache, wash, and impasto.
+Prerequisite: Introduction to Two-Dimensional Art; Introduction to Three-Dimensional Art Painting is a course based on the Indiana Academic Standards for Visual Art.
+Students taking painting engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production that lead to the creation of portfolio quality works.
+Students create abstract and realistic paintings, using a variety of materials such as mixed media, watercolor, oil, and acrylics as well as techniques such as stippling, gouache, wash, and impasto.
 They reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.